TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 - The magic field remains the same for all packets.
 - The congestion field changes depending on network state, and can be used to adjust the frequency of data sent - ds3os ignores it for simplicity.
 - The sequence field contains 2x 12-bit values (3 nibbles each).
 We call the first one the local ack and the second one the remote ack.
 There usage depends on the type of packet.
 - The type of packet can be any of the following values.
 There are other types that the game can process, but none of them are used in practice, so we only handle this subset.
-You can view the fullset in the DS3OS codebase.
+You can view the full set in the DS3OS codebase.

 ```cpp
 enum class packet_types